Associate Professor Martin Rummel

-Since the mid-1990s, he owned or had various famous instruments on loan, by makers such as Matteo Goffriller ("Sabatier", 1690), Tommaso Balestrieri (1778), Georges Chanot (1840), Giacomo Zanoli (1737) and the "Ex Tolbecque" by Gustave Bernadel (1898).
-He increasingly enjoys playing a cello by Martin Horvat, Cremona 2010.
+Since the mid-1990s, he owned or had various famous instruments on loan, by makers such as Matteo Goffriller ("Sabatier", 1690), Giacomo Zanoli (1737), Tommaso Balestrieri (1778), Georges Chanot (1840), and the "Ex Tolbecque" by Gustave Bernardel (1898).
+He currently enjoys playing a cello by Martin Horvat, Cremona 2010.
 For all his instruments, he uses hand-made strings by Thomastik-Infeld, Vienna.

 Research | Current

-Recent and upcoming performances include concerts at the Musikverein in Vienna, concerto appearances with the Orquestra Filarmóniqua de Santiago (Chile) and others, as well as recordings for the CPO and paladino music labels.
+Recent and upcoming performances include concerts at the Musikverein in Vienna, concerto appearances with the Orquestra Filarmóniqua de Santiago (Chile), Deutsche Staatsphilharmonie Rheinland-Pfalz and others, as well as recordings for the Naxos, Capriccio and paladino music labels.
 Upcoming sheet music editions include the first print of Sir Eugene Goosens' version of Handel's "Messiah" for full symphony orchestra as well as contributions towards the first edition of David Popper's complete works.

 Teaching | Current